Marketing to Doctors, Part 5: Measuring and Optimizing Results

 Platforms

-A platform is the method that you reach your audience.
+A platform is the method that you use to reach your audience.
 Examples include:

 • Google AdWords